An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems

 \subsection{Datasets and Setup}

-The abundant research focused on the VRP and CVRP has produced significant resources in solutions and benchmarks for solution evaluation.
-For our study, we looked for a dataset that would provide a solution that the industry could consider interesting.
+The extensive research focused on the VRP and CVRP has yielded significant resources, including solutions and benchmarks for evaluating solutions.
+For our study, we sought a dataset that would provide a solution the industry could find interesting.
 A dataset with problems that are representative of real-world routing problems.
-Commonly, if you do vehicle routing around a metropolitan location, you would likely find a depot centrally located about the points it attends.
-In this scenario, the routes often resemble flower petals in shape as a route would leave the depot making deliveries as it makes an arc away and back to its starting location.
-In some cases, deliveries will be very clustered, but that isn't the rule.
+Typically, when routing vehicles around a metropolitan area, you will likely find a depot centrally located among the points it serves.
+In this scenario, the routes often resemble flower petals in shape, as a route would leave the depot, making deliveries as it makes an arc away and back to its starting location.
+In some cases, deliveries will be very clustered, but that is not the rule.
 With that in mind, there exists a dataset that serves very well for this type of routing evaluation, and it is the dataset from Christofides, Mingozzi, and Toth (CMT) \cite{cmtdatset}.
 When visualizing the optimal routes for this dataset, you can often see that flower shape.
-A visual representation of problem 1 and visualization of the optimal solution found from HQTS can be seen in Fig. \ref{fig:cmt1visualization} and \ref{fig:cmt1hqts}.
+A visual representation of Problem 1 and a visualization of the optimal solution found from HQTS can be seen in Figs. \ref{fig:cmt1visualization} and \ref{fig:cmt1hqts}.
 Optimal route visualizations for all of the CMT datasets are available at http://vrp.galgos.inf.puc-rio.br/index.php/en/.